Goldilocks and the three bears shoebox stories!

 DON’T GIVE UP.

-You simply follow through, and continue with your reading where they settle until you capture their concentration again.
+You persevere and continue reading where they settle until you capture their concentration again.

 SUBLIMINAL MESSAGES.

-Ultimately they will be picking up something, and it will build on their vocabulary, sentence building, and expression and become more empathetic to the outcome of the story, which they carry with them and build on their feelings.
+Ultimately they will be picking up something, building up their vocabulary, sentence-making, and expression becoming more empathetic to the outcome of the story.
+They carry this experience with them and in hand developing their feelings.

 MY INTENTION!